Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-The failure still affects the structured scope.
+- The failure still affects the structured scope.

-It is incorrect to assume that because `await()` is missing, the
+- Missing `await()` does not make the exception harmless or completely
-exception is completely ignored.
+  ignored.

-The parent can be cancelled because the `async` child failed.
+- The parent can be cancelled because the `async` child failed.

-This is a common senior-level interview correction.
+- This is a common senior-level interview correction.

 ---